ewpratten/ewpratten.com/content/_index.md

 ## About me

-By day I am a **software developer**, working on the tooling that powers children's TV productions at [Industrial Brothers](https://www.industrialbrothers.com/).
+By day I am a <strong>Pipeline Software Developer</strong> at Toronto-based animation studio
-Perviously worked with [Raider Robotics](https://www.raiderrobotics.org/), building high-performance robotic control system software.
+<a target="_blank" href="https://www.industrialbrothers.com">Industrial Brothers</a>
+where I build backend tooling that helps streamline the process from concept to final render for our productions.
+The most recent of which: *Daniel Spellbound* is now streaming on Netflix.

 By night I am *"indecisive about my hobbies"*.
 I bounce around between a large collection of interests, with the common focus of wanting to learn how things *really work*.
 I take deep dives into topics that I find interesting, and occasionally write about them on this site.